Blog

 • What data to use to achieve a given outcome?

 Mistyping or misspellings are one of the most common sources of data quality errors.
-Humans are known to make at least 400 errors while doing 10,000 data entries.
-This shows that even with the presence of unique identifiers, validation checks, and integrity constraints, there is a chance that human error can intervene and make your data quality deteriorate.
+Research suggest that humans make roughly 400 errors per 10,000 data entries.
+This shows that even with the presence of unique identifiers, validation checks, and integrity constraints, there is a chance that human error can intervene and erode data quality over time.

-We just went through the different types of data quality issues that reside in a dataset.
-Teams struggling to sustain acceptable levels of data quality throughout the organization need the right tools.
-This is where a data quality management tool can come in handy.
-An all-in-one, self-service tool that profiles data, performs various data cleansing activities, matches duplicates, and outputs a single source of truth.
+After reviewing the different types of data quality issues that commonly reside in a dataset, it’s clear that teams struggling to sustain acceptable levels of data quality throughout the organization need the right tools.
+This is where a comprehensive data quality monitoring solution becomes invaluable.
+An all-in-one, self-service tool that profiles data, performs various data cleansing activities, matches duplicates records, and outputs a single source of truth will ensure that your business operations are fueled only by accurate, reliable data.

-DataMatch Enterprise is one such tool that facilitates data teams in rectifying data quality errors with speed and accuracy, and allows them to focus on more important tasks.
-Data quality teams can profile, clean, match, merge, and purge millions of records in a matter of minutes, and save a lot of time and effort that is usually wasted on such tasks.
+DataMatch Enterprise is one such data quality management tool that facilitates data teams in rectifying errors with speed, improving data accuracy and maintaining high data quality, and allows them to focus on more important tasks.
+With the ability to profile, clean, matchmerge, and purge millions of records in a matter of minutes, it can help data teams save a lot of time and effort that is usually wasted on such tasks.

 To know more about how we can help, you can download a free trial today or book a demo with our experts.